 With most of the furniture out of the room, thanks to our new bookcase turned entertainment center (see that here) we have plenty of room for the kids to let out ALL this extra energy they have!!!

-How to Build a DIY Wood Basketball Hoop…
+How to Build/ Make a DIY Wood Basketball Hoop in 4 Steps…

-However, I do have to admit that I love the character the old wood gives to both the basketball backboard as well as our bookcase/ entertainment center.
+However, I do have to admit that I love the character the old reclaimed wood from our former church pew gives to both the DIY wood basketball hoop backboard as well as our bookcase/ entertainment center.

-Our wood backboard is a bit smaller than regulation size so we could fit it in our room.
-Jason cut the boards for the backboard to be 27 inches high and 44 inches long.
+Our custom DIY wood basketball hoop backboard is a bit smaller than regulation size so we could fit it in our room.
+Jason cut the reclaimed wood boards for the backboard to be 27 inches high and 44 inches long.

 Once the pew boards were cut to the same length Jason attached some spared oak boards to the attach to span any board seams and hold the boards together.

-Once the backboard was together Jason painted on the white square with the same spray paint we used for Audrey’s nightstand & desk. (see those makeovers here)
+Once the DIY wood basketball hoop backboard was together Jason painted on the white square with the same spray paint we used for Audrey’s nightstand & desk. (see those makeovers here)

-Printer paper & masking tape did a great job creating the perfect square with spray paint.
+Printer paper & masking tape did a great job creating the perfect square for our wood basketball hoop with spray paint.

 Jason found that the backboard rattled when a ball bounced against it more than he liked so he also put 2 screws through the front of the wooden backboard to the wood he had already screwed into the wall.

-As you noticed from the picture of the back of the backboard Jason finished off the sides with some wood from the pew to give it a nice finished look and hide the support boards on the back of the backboard.
+As you noticed from the picture of the back of the backboard Jason finished off the sides with some wood from the pew to give it a nice finished look and hide the support boards on the back of the wood basketball hoop backboard.

-We added this basketball hoop the wood baseboard.
-Here is a link to the one we found on Amazon ( here )
+We added this basketball hoop to the wood baseboard.

-It took the kids no time to start putting our DIY Wood Basketball Hoop to use.
+It took the kids no time to start putting our DIY Reclaimed Wood Basketball Hoop to use.

-Our family is not known for our height & everyone was excited to be able to dunk 🙂
+Our family is not known for our height & everyone was excited to FINALLY be able to dunk. 🙂